CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>              VRF
   <peer-group-id>       Domain

-### Atrributes
+### Attributes

-  bfd                   Specifies whether to track BGP peering sessions using
-                        this configuration via BFD.
+  bfd                   Specifies whether to track BGP peering sessions using this configuration via BFD.

   ttl-security          RFC 5082

   capabilities          Capabilities

   graceful-restart      Graceful restart

-  local-as              Local AS feature timers                Peer peer-timerss address-family        Address family specific configuration description           neighbor description enforce-first-as      If on, when BGP updates are received from EBGP peers
+  local-as              Local AS feature

+  timers                Peer peer-timerss

+  address-family        Address family specific configuration

+  description           neighbor description

+  enforce-first-as      If on, when BGP updates are received from EBGP peers  with this config, check that first AS matches peer's AS

-                        with this config, check that first AS matches peer's AS multihop-ttl          Maximum hops allowed.
+  multihop-ttl          Maximum hops allowed.
 When 'auto', the type of peer will determine the appropriate value (255 for iBGP and 1 for eBGP).
-This is the default. nexthop-connected-check
+This is the default.

-                        If 'on', it disables the check that a non-multihop EBGP peer should be directly connected and only announce connected next hops passive-mode          If enabled, do not initiate the BGP connection but wait for incoming connection password              Password remote-as             ASN for the BGP neighbor(s) using this configuration.
+  nexthop-connected-check  If 'on', it disables the check that a non-multihop EBGP peer should be directly connected and only announce connected next hops

+  passive-mode          If enabled, do not initiate the BGP connection but wait for incoming connection

+  password              Password

+  remote-as             ASN for the BGP neighbor(s) using this configuration.
 If specified as 'external', it means an EBGP  configuration but the actual ASN is immaterial.
 If specified as 'internal', it means an IBGP configuration.

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> bfd